Theo Oeverhaus

-Theo Oeverhaus (born 18 December 2004) is a German racing driver.
+Theo Oeverhaus (born 18 December 2004) is a German racing driver who currently competes in several Porsche Carrera Cup series including Supercup and Carrera Cup Germany.
 He is a protégé of Jörg Müller and the youngest driver ever to compete in the Deutsche Tourenwagen Masters.

 Career

 Karting

 Oeverhaus started karting at the age of 12.
 He mainly competed in German championships including the ADAC Kart Cup and the ADAC Kart Bundeslauf.
 In 2019 he finished fourth in the ADAC Kart Bundeslauf.

 Cup racing

 Oeverhaus made his car racing debut in 2020 by competing in the DMV BMW 318ti Cup.
 He finished the season as runner-up.

 DTM Trophy

 In 2021 made his debut in the DTM Trophy with Walkenhorst Motorsport.
 He took his first race win at the Hockenheimring and finished the season in sixth.

 In 2022 he competed in the DTM Trophy with Walkenhorst Motorsport once again.
 He took his only race win of the season in a chaotic race at the Norisring which only ten cars finished.
 He also scored five other podiums on his way to finish third in the championship.